THE FIRST GREEN PROGRAM

 “This is the seventh year we have worked with the City, LVVWD, and Richard H. Bryan, but the first year that we have added The First Green curriculum to the day,” said Hahn.
 “I was really impressed with the lessons that First Green provides and they were easy to implement which helped with the success of the day.”

 Hahn, assisted by Angel Park Golf Club Class A Superintendent Jeremy Adkins, hosted a tour of the TPC Summerlin maintenance facility.
 Students visited the weather station, navigated the irrigation central control system, toured the facilities wash station, and learned about stormwater capture.

 Wildhorse Golf Club Class A Superintendent Darden Nicks hosted the math station on the driving range.
 He taught the students about square footage and how to calculate the area of a rectangle.

 TPC Summerlin Assistant Superintendent Kory Kirk hosted the water conservation lab.
-Students got a first-hand look at the Lynx Smart Satellite, learned about turfgrass reduction and drip irrigation and received education on the facilities water savings efforts and water costs.
+Students got a first-hand look at the Lynx Smart Satellite, learned about turfgrass reduction and drip irrigation, and received education on the facility's water savings efforts and water costs.

 Canyon Gate Country Club Class A Superintendent Greg Todd conducted tours of TPC Summerlin’s pump station.
 In conjunction with the morning’s tour of the recycled water plant, the students learned how TPC receives the water from the plant through purple pipe and how it is then distributed through the irrigation system.

-“It was team effort from our staff and other superintendents from around the Las Vegas Valley,” said Kadel, who also serves as the Chapter Manager for the Southern Nevada Golf Course Superintendents Association.
-“It’s fun to see the smiles on the kids faces as they learn about the golf course, environment and our profession.”
+“It was a team effort from our staff and other superintendents from around the Las Vegas Valley,” said Kadel, who also serves as the Chapter Manager for the Southern Nevada Golf Course Superintendents Association.
+“It’s fun to see the smiles on the kids' faces as they learn about the golf course, environment, and our profession.”